New-College-of-Florida/Voice/README.md

 # Voice
-Detection of pitches in vocal harmony
+Detection of pitches in vocal harmony.